-Converstaions seem so much more relaxed when you have some simple art task AND some fresh air!
-I even think fresh air helps with humor!
-I loved it that Dear Rita could laugh at her own "unslightly condition."
-And her friends went along with her humor and admitted, "You must feel a little bit like that old stuffed bunny feels!"
+Conversations seem so much more relaxed when you have some simple art task, along with fresh air!
+I even think fresh air helps with humor.
+I loved it that Dear Rita could laugh at her own "unsightly condition."
+And her friends went along with her humor and admitted, "You must feel a little bit like how that old stuffed bunny feels!"
 Rita snickered pretty good at that remark!

 Nearly 20 years ago, when I used an old tattered quilt, my son went along with my quilt stories and games.
 Scott (in the green) was not as easily entertained as the other children.
 He was used to being a guinea pig for all my activities.
 None of my costumes or props surprised him.
 He was used to hearing my songs and he knew all my gimmicks.

 Years later, Scott ended up helping me with my Quilt gatherings.
 He helped me drag the quilt, Pickles the Puppet and other materials to the Fort Bend Women's Shelter.
 Singing and dancing were never his favorites, but he played along and the kids adored him.

 In March, my husband and I headed for a visit to North Carolina, where Scott is an AmeriCorps worker at Centro La Comunidad.

 He has taught us much about his community and the challenges it faces as one of the fastest growing Latino populations in the nation.
 He has a great deal of passion for the men, women and children he guides daily.

 We knew Scott would be working during part of our stay, so we hoped he could put us to use.
 Scott encouraged me to bring the quilt to work with kids and he invited his dad to bring his Spanish skills!

 The Kids Taught Me!